 Keeping workers engaged, fulfilled, and challenged in the workplace is no easy feat.
-With that said, all available data show that keeping employees happy can have major benefits in the workplace – including better work performance, more creativity and increased employee retention.
+With that said, all available data shows that keeping employees happy can have major benefits in the workplace – including better work performance, more creativity and increased employee retention.

 It may sound like a no-brainer, but the most important question is: how do you ensure employees have a positive experience in the workplace?
 To answer this question, look no further than a workplace experience manager: a person whose entire job revolves around keeping employees satisfied.